 ♦ There should be an easy process for employees to submit expenses.

-♦ It should be easy for end users to attach receipts with the expenses.
+♦ It should be easy for the end users to attach receipts with the expenses.

 ♦ All expense reports should be approved by the manager of the person submitting the expenses.
 The idea is that the manager is reviewing and approving only those expenses which are allowed under the corporate purchasing policy.